brettz9/asyouwish/README.md

 to an untrustworthy site, damages may have already been done.

 For developer information on "addon" websites, see [https://github.com/brettz9/asyouwish/wiki/Developer-Guidelines#wiki-addon-websites](https://github.com/brettz9/asyouwish/wiki/Developer-Guidelines#wiki-addon-websites).

+For my concept of a Browser-in-Browser (to allow a regular website to function as the browser UI) and the idea for it to become itself extensible with addons, see the section "Some additional intended use cases" below.

 IMPORTANT information for developers
 ===============================